 The Bishop’s Palace Museum is a must-see while in Waterford.
 This 250-year-old Georgian building, designed by architect Richard Castles, was built facing the Viking city wall, which he reduced in height to form part of the palace’s terraced garden.
 The Museum, originally the residence of the Church of Ireland Bishop of Waterford, contains artifacts dating from 1700 to the 1970s.

 The Museum gives visitors a unique insight into the story of Waterford.
-Among the items on display is the oldest surviving piece of Waterford Crystal, the Penrose decanter, dating back to 1789.
-You will also find the only surviving Napoleon Bonaparte ‘mourning cross’, which was one of only 12 produced upon his death in 1821.
+Among the items on display is the Penrose decanter dating back to 1789.
+It is the oldest piece of Waterford Crystal in existence.
+You will also see Napoleon's 'mourning cross', which is the only surviving one of 12 produced when he died in 1821.

 The building contains a wealth of fascinating artefacts, period furniture, and a collection of rare and important paintings.
-The ground and first floors are furnished as an elegant 18th century townhouse.
+The first two floors are furnished as an opulant 18th century townhouse.
 The top floor of the building is dedicated to stories specific to Waterford’s past.
 Learn about the old livestock markets in the Ballybricken parish, Waterford’s Home Rule story, and Waterford’s role in the First World War and the War of Independence.

 After your visit to the museum, stroll across the terrace and enjoy a relaxing cup of coffee and a pastry in the Bishop’s Palace café.
 The café offers an array of delicious cakes, light lunches and excellent coffee.